On the Road (2012 film): Cast

-Development
+Development and production

 Previous attempts

 A film adaptation of On the Road had been in development hell for decades.
 In 1957, Jack Kerouac wrote a one-page letter to actor Marlon Brando, suggesting that he play Dean Moriarty while Kerouac would portray Sal Paradise.
 In the letter, Kerouac envisioned the film to be shot "with the camera on the front seat of the car showing the road (day and night) unwinding into the windshield, as Sal and Dean yak."
 Brando never responded to the letter, and later on Warner Bros. offered $110,000 for the rights to Kerouac's book but his agent, Sterling Lord, declined it.
 Lord hoped for $150,000 from Paramount Pictures, which wanted to cast Brando in the film.
 The deal did not occur and Kerouac was angered that his agent asked for too much money.

 Francis Ford Coppola bought the rights in 1979.
 Over the years, he hired several screenwriters to adapt the book into a film, including Michael Herr and Barry Gifford, only for Coppola to write his own draft with his son Roman.
 In 1995, Coppola planned to shoot on black-and-white 16 mm film and held auditions with poet Allen Ginsberg in attendance but the project fell through.
 Coppola said, "I tried to write a script, but I never knew how to do it.
 It's hard – it's a period piece.
 It's very important that it be period.
 Anything involving period costs a lot of money."
 Several years later he tried again with Ethan Hawke and Brad Pitt to play Sal Paradise and Dean Moriarty respectively, but this project also failed to work.
 In 2001, Coppola hired novelist Russell Banks to write the script and planned to make the film with Joel Schumacher directing and starring Billy Crudup as Sal Paradise and Colin Farrell as Dean Moriarty, but this incarnation of the project was shelved as well.
 Gus Van Sant also expressed interest in making the film.